Skip to main content

 • SSL Certificate successfully added

-• Restart the SMA Opcon RestAPI service
+7. Restart the SMA OpCon RestAPI service.

-• Select the New button.
+4. Select the New button.

-• Enter a name for the certificate and select the DER format.
+5. Enter a name for the certificate and select the DER format.
 You will get a message asking you to attach a DER encoded certificate file.

-After the file has been loaded, click on the Validate Stores/Certificates button in the lower left-hand corner to validate the extracted certificate.
-If the certificate is valid, certificate information will be displayed.
-Select Update to save the key.
+8. Select the Validate Stores/Certificates button in the lower left-hand corner to validate the extracted certificate.
+If the certificate is valid, certificate information is displayed.

-There are some additional steps required within ServiceNow to complete the process.
-If you are using a new self-signed certificate, then you only need to set the following system property com.glide.communications.httpclient.verify_revoked_certificate must be set to false.
-This property can be found by entering the sys_properties.list value in the Navigator filter navigator.
-If this property cannot be found in the list, you can create it by selecting New button and entering the following:
+If you are using a new self-signed certificate, set the system property com.glide.communications.httpclient.verify_revoked_certificate to false.
+This property can be found by entering sys_properties.list in the Navigator filter.
+If this property cannot be found, create it by selecting New and entering:

-• Name com.glide.communications.httpclient.verify_revoked_certificate
+• Name: com.glide.communications.httpclient.verify_revoked_certificate

-• Type true|false
+• Type: true|false

-• Value false
+• Value: false